Standing up in a room full of people is enough to get the most confident of public speakers a little clammy, we've listed some tips for you

 Presentations are terrifying.
-Just the thought of standing up in a room full of people is enough to get even the most confident of public speakers a little clammy.
 If you knew taking out a student loan would result in this, you might not have even thought about pursuing the university dream!
 But there is good news – it’s here at university where you can learn to make mistakes in a friendly, safe environment.
 This is where you work out your own style (and you do have style) and experiment with a subject matter you love.
 So crack open power point and get ready to present!

 Ever walk out of a lecture or a movie, or read a book, and think, “I’m not sure why, but I really liked that”.
 Often that has to do with a thing we call – ‘the hook’.
 Our brains are programmed in such a way that in order to maintain attention we have to be mentally stimulated in the first 30-60 seconds.
 The hook is a simple way of doing this – it’s a short, snappy sentence that instantly grabs your audience’s attention.
 A joke is a good way of successfully landing a hook, but if you don’t want to take the risk with humour then some amazing statistic will usually do the trick.